R square and its drawback

 If R square = 1, then it means that ESS = TSS.
 The model is a perfect fit because independent variables explain all the variations in the dependent variable.

 If R square = 0, it implies that there is no relationship between the dependent variable (Y) and the independent variables.
-In such a case, all coefficients associated with independent variables will be zero.
+Moreover, in such a case, all coefficients associated with independent variables will be zero.

 Related Posts